 Even though tile has been used in wet applications ever since Roman times, water can still be introduced through the porous seams created by the grout.
 You need to apply grout sealer to the seams after the tile is first installed, and you need to keep applying the sealer periodically to keep the seams waterproof.
 Not only that, but some tile itself (granite, marble, quarry, etc.) is porous and needs to be sealed and polished on a regular basis.

 Many people find it painful and tedious to stand on hard ceramic tile on a kitchen floor for long periods of time.
 You may want to install more flexible, “giving” materials.
-Or, you can mitigate the problem with throw rugs or gel pads of the type used by professional chefs.
-Examples of "giving" floor materials:
+You can mitigate the problem with throw rugs or gel pads of the type used by professional chefs.
+Examples of "giving" floor materials are solid wood, engineered wood, vinyl, laminate, and linoleum.

 - You Might Need Expansion Joints